Skip to content

 since v3.6.0

-Only valid for the MapSearcher retriever
+Only effective for the MapSearcher

 Enable Effect